AILocAR/NeRC/README.md

 <!--- Badge for paper link---> <a href="https://doi.org/10.48550/arXiv.2508.14336"><img src="https://img.shields.io/badge/arXiv%202025-paper-informational"/></a>

 ## Configure Running Environment
 This section introduces how to set up the environment to run NeRC from scratch, step by step.
-We also provide an environment file for rapid configuration.
+We also provide an environment file for rapid configuration:

+`$ conda env create -f environment_nerc.yml`

 However, it would be better to follow the guides to set up your own environment.

+### Recommended Prerequisites:
+* An NVIDIA GPU with no less than 16 GB of memory
+* Ubuntu 18.04.6 LTS and later (we have successfully tested NeRC on Ubuntu 18.04.6 LTS and Ubuntu 24.04.3 LTS)
+* Python 3.10 (for fast installation of Theseus)
+* A PyTorch version compatible with CUDA 11.6 (for fast installation of Theseus)

+Other versions of Python, PyTorch, and CUDA may also work.
+However, for rapid replication of our results, we recommend the settings above, primarily to facilitate the installation of <a href="https://github.com/facebookresearch/theseus">Theseus</a>.

+### Step-by-step Guide:
+* Create a new environment using <a href="https://www.anaconda.com/docs/getting-started/miniconda/install#linux-terminal-installer">conda</a>: `$ conda create --name nerc python=3.10 -y`
+* Activate the nerc environment: `$ conda activate nerc`
+* Install and update pip in the environment: `$ python -m pip install -U pip`
+* Install <a href="https://pytorch.org/get-started/locally/">PyTorch</a>: `$ pip install torch==1.13.1+cu116 torchvision==0.14.1+cu116 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu116py`
+* Install <a href="https://d2l.ai/">d2l</a> package (for visualizing training progress and friendly to beginners): `$ pip install -U d2l`
+* Install the prerequisite <a href="https://people.engr.tamu.edu/davis/suitesparse.html">suitesparse</a> for <a href="https://github.com/facebookresearch/theseus">Theseus</a>: `$ sudo apt-get install libsuitesparse-dev`
+* Install <a href="https://github.com/facebookresearch/theseus">Theseus</a>: `pip install theseus-ai`
+* Install pymap3d for horizontal distance calculation: `$ pip install pymap3d`
+* Install tqdm for progress bar display: `$ pip install tqdm`

 ## Datasets